argherna/pike/README.md

 # pike

-An HTTP-based LDAP browser intended for a single-user or a small team working on a software development project that needs to interact with LDAP.
+An HTTP-based LDAP browser intended for a single-user or a small team working on a software development project that needs to browse a directory.

 ## Building